ArtisanMobile/devdocs/_posts/api/2015-06-10-api-reference.md

 {% highlight rest %}
 POST /public/api/apps/{app_id}/users/export
 Parameters: {"ids": "id_1,id_2",
-             "callback": "callback_url"}
+             "callback_url": "your_callback_url"}
 {% endhighlight %}

 Request an export of the profiles denoted by `id_1,id_2`, a comma-separated string of Artisan IDs.
 Make sure to replace `{app_id}` with your unique application ID.

-Once the requested profiles export finishes, the callback URL (specified by `callback_url`) will be sent the download path for the file.
+Once the requested profiles export finishes, the callback URL (specified by `your_callback_url`) will be sent the download path for the file.
 This URL should point to a local server with the appropriate port open.

 #### Exporting Profiles by Shared User ID

 {% highlight rest %}
 POST /public/api/apps/{app_id}/users/shared_id/export
 Parameters: {"ids": "shared_user_id_1,shared_user_id_2",
-             "callback": "callback_url"}
+             "callback_url": "your_callback_url"}
 {% endhighlight %}

 Request an export of the profiles denoted by `shared_user_id_1,shared_user_id_2`, a comma-separated string of Shared User IDs.
 Make sure to replace `{app_id}` with your unique application ID.

-Once the requested profiles export finishes, the callback URL (specified by `callback_url`) will be sent the download path for the file.
+Once the requested profiles export finishes, the callback URL (specified by `your_callback_url`) will be sent the download path for the file.
 This URL should point to a local server with the appropriate port open.

 <div id="segments"></div>